NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ***************************

 Each water heater is entered as a ``/HPXML/Building/BuildingDetails/Systems/WaterHeating/WaterHeatingSystem``.
+If not entered, the simulation will not include water heating.

   =========================  =======  =======  ===========  ========  ========  ================================================================
   Element                    Type     Units    Constraints  Required  Default   Notes